1980 World Snooker Championship: Quarter-finals

-Having lost the first two frames to Wych, Thorburn built a 5–3 lead at the end of their first session. and after having led 9–3 and 10–6, progressed 13–6.
-With Stevens's "all-out attacking" play featuring "brilliant" potting, according to Clive Everton, he was 5–3 and 10–6 in front of Charlton after the first and second sessions, and won 13–7, becoming the youngest-ever world championship semi-finalist, aged 21.
-Reardon had three breaks over 40 in the first frame against Taylor, and won three of the next four for 4–1, before losing the next two and then finishing the first session 5–3 up.
+Having lost the first two frames to Wych, Thorburn built a 5–3 lead at the end of their first session and, after having led 9–3 and 10–6, progressed 13–6.
+With Stevens's "all-out attacking" play featuring "brilliant" potting, according to snooker historian Clive Everton, he was 5–3 and 10–6 in front of Charlton after the first and second sessions, and won 13–7, becoming the youngest-ever world championship semi-finalist, aged 21.
+Reardon had three breaks over 40 in the first frame against Taylor and won three of the next four for 4–1 before losing the next two and then finishing the first session 5–3 up.
 He extended his lead to 7–3, but Taylor then won six successive frames leaving Reardon 7–9 behind at the start of the last session.
 Taylor added a frame, but Reardon tied at 10–10 by winning the next three.
-From 11 to 11, Reardon missed some easy shots as Taylor won 13–11 for what Snooker Scene described in their match report as "the best win of his career."
+From 11 to 11, Reardon missed several shots as Taylor won 13–11 for what Snooker Scene described in their match report as "the best win of his career".

 Semi-finals

 The semi-finals took place between 1 and 3 May as best-of-31-frames matches played over four sessions.
 Stevens led 5–2 against Higgins after winning four frames in a row from 1–2.
-Their second session finished at 7–7, and Stevens made a number of mistakes during the third session, including missing a black from its spot when he was 8–9 behind, and the session ended with him 9–13 in arrears.
-Higgins won the first frame of the fourth session, with Stevens, successfully potting a number of long-distance shots, then taking the next two, and adding another by winning the 26th frame on the black to make it 12–14.
-Although Higgins appeared tense, he won the 27th frame on the pink, and went on to secure a 16–13 victory.
+Their second session finished at 7–7.
+Stevens made a number of mistakes during the third session, including missing a black from its spot when he was 8–9 behind and the session ended with him 9–13 in arrears.
+Higgins won the first frame of the fourth session.
+Stevens successfully potted a number of long-distance shots in taking the next two frames.
+He then won the 26th frame on the black to make it 12–14.
+Although Higgins appeared tense, he won the 27th frame on the pink and went on to secure a 16–13 victory.

-Thorburn was 5–3 ahead of Taylor after their first session, and having won eight consecutive frames to lead 10–3, was 11–4 up at the end of the second session.
+Thorburn was 5–3 ahead of Taylor after their first session and, having won eight consecutive frames to lead 10–3, was 11–4 up at the end of the second session.
 Thorburn extended his lead to 15–7 by the end of the third session, then won 16–7 with a break of 114 in the 23rd frame.